FAA cleans up and removes special rule for model aircraft

 DroneXL’s take

 So, what does this all mean?
-Well, to me, with my limited understanding, the removal of the special rule for model aircraft by the FAA is not much more than getting rid of some old and no longer relevant legal language.
+Well, to me, with my limited legal understanding, the removal of the special rule for model aircraft by the FAA is not much more than getting rid of some old and no longer relevant legal language.

 However, we can expect other changes coming soon as the FAA currently has a new advisory circular (AC 91-57C )under review by the Office of Management and Budget (OMB) that includes “a process for community-based organization (CBO) recognition, information regarding the upcoming knowledge and safety test, and possibly night flying in controlled airspace,” according to the AMA.
 The advisory circular is expected to be made public within the next six weeks, an industry insider told DroneXL this morning.